Obama says Europe should see downed jet as 'wake-up call'

 Foreign policy issues have regularly leapt to the top of Obama’s agenda in spite of his attempts to focus on U.S. domestic policy in the run-up to congressional elections in November that he hopes will thwart Republican efforts to take over the U.S. Senate.
 Ukraine has topped the list for much of the year.

-Additional reporting by Susan Heavey and Emily Stephenson; Editing by Jason Szep, Toni Reinhold and Tom Brown
+Additional reporting by Susan Heavey and Emily Stephenson; Editing by Jason Szep and Ken Wills